swissonid/android-design-support-lib-sample/README.md

 * Flexible space
 * Flexible space with Image
 * Tabs
-* Tabs with a recylerview
+* Tabs with a RecylerView
+* FabButton

 ## What's in PROGRESS
 * Remove fix value 800dp with calculation on Runtime